 On your dashboard, click on Acquisition > Search Engine Optimization > Geographical Summary:

 An effective content marketing strategy relies on exclusive research and promotion.
 Inbound.org is an inbound marketing community, and not exactly considered one of the best content marketing tools per se.
-But, it can be helpful for researching blog post ideas and for connecting with other people.
+But, it can be helpful for researching social media and blog post ideas and for connecting with other people.